 Application.
-The initial Scout radar was intended for navigational purposes, while later members of the family were intended for use in target acquisition, fire control, and anti-submarine warfare.
+The initial Scout radar is intended for navigational purposes, while later members of the family will be used for target acquisition, fire control and anti-submarine warfare.

 Platform.
-Scout is being installed on a number of different types of surface vessels including frigates and missile patrol craft.
+Scout is being installed on a number of different types of surface vessels, including frigates and missile patrol craft.

 Price Range.
 As originally designed, the Scout radar would have cost up to US\$2 million.
-Following the Thomson-CSF take-over of the project as part of the Signaal acquisition, a major cost-cutting program was implemented at the company, bringing Scout's price down to about US\$150.000 a unit.
+Following the Thomson-CSF take-over of the project as part of the Signaal acquisition, a major cost-cutting program was implemented at the company.
+This brought the price of Scout down to only about US\$150,000.